The open-source, self-hostable

 | SDK compatibility | Drop-in: point @composio/client at your host, change one baseURL | Native |

-| Audit trail | Tamper-evident, hash-chained record for every brokered call | Limited / not self-hostable |
+| Audit trail | Tamper-evident, hash-chained record for every integration call (free in core) | Limited / vendor-controlled |

-| Pricing | Free — self-host at cost | Usage-based paid tiers |
+| Pricing | Free to self-host; pay only for optional EE features | Usage-based paid tiers |

 | Data residency & compliance | Full control — your cloud, your region, your retention | Bound to vendor cloud |